Thousand Oaks, California: Media

 The Acorn is the main newspaper covering Thousand Oaks, Newbury Park, and Westlake Village.
 The Ventura County Star is a larger regional newspaper covering Ventura County.
 Los Angeles Times circulations increased after the newspaper began covering the Conejo Valley in 1987.

 Thousand Oaks is home to a few radio station transmitter sites as well including KCLU-FM, an NPR radio station based at California Lutheran University.
-Other radio station transmitters located in Thousand Oaks include KDSC (the repeater for Los Angeles' KUSC) airing Classical Music on 91.1, KYRA airing EMF's Christian Rock, Air1 on 92.7, and K280DT, a translator of KOST-FM Los Angeles, airing adult contemporary music.
+Other radio station transmitters located in Thousand Oaks include KDSC (the repeater for Los Angeles' KUSC) airing classical music on 91.1, KYRA airing EMF's Christian rock, Air1 on 92.7, and K280DT, a translator of KOST-FM Los Angeles, airing adult contemporary music.

 Thousand Oaks TV is a 24-hour cable TV station established by the city in 1987.
 Besides KCLU-FM, another student media outlet at California Lutheran University is The Echo, a news outlet.

 The first newspaper, Oaks Post, was published during the 1940s.
 Conejo Valley News was established in 1954, while Village Chronicle was established in 1959.
 Thousand Oaks Journal was another early local newspaper in the 1960s.
 Former Newbury Park newspapers have included the Newbury Star in the 1960s, Our Town U.S.A., and The Newburian, which was published by Newbury Park Adventist Academy.
 Newbury Park Reporter was a local edition of the Star Free Press.

-Media filmed in Thousand Oaks
+Movies and television series filming

-Due to the temperate climate and relatively close proximity to the studios in Hollywood, a number of movies and television series have been filmed in Thousand Oaks.
+Due to the temperate climate and its location just inside the studio zone, a number of movies and television series have been filmed in Thousand Oaks.
 Thousand Oaks Boulevard can for instance be seen in the Oscar-winning film It Happened One Night (1934), while Dean Martin and Jerry Lewis stop at a service station on Live Oak Street in Hollywood or Bust (1956).
 Hills near California Lutheran University were used in the filming of Welcome to Hard Times (1967).
 Spartacus (1960) was also filmed by CLU.
 Movies are still being made at Ventura Farms (previously Deerwood Stock Farm), Greenfield Ranch, and the JMJ Ranch.